-One of the most popular defenses for black today against 1.d4, the Grunfeld, is employed by both top players and amateurs who like to play active and look for complications with the black pieces.
-Some of the strong players who have successfully used it are Vasily Smyslov, Viktor Korchnoi, Bobby Fischer, Garry Kasparov (in the match for the World title against Anatoly Karpov), Peter Svidler and Gata Kamsky.
+Grunfeld, one of the most popular defenses for black today against 1.d4, is employed by both top players and amateurs who like to play active and look for complications with the black pieces.
+Some of the strong players who have successfully used it are Vasily Smyslov, Viktor Korchnoi, Bobby Fischer, Garry Kasparov (in the match for the World title against Anatoly Karpov), Peter Svidler, and Gata Kamsky.
 Nigel Short is another Grandmaster who has briefly used it with good results against Jonathan Speelman in the Candidates match in London in 1991.

 However, it has not always been this popular, as it contradicts the general rules of chess.
 From a very early age, we are being explained the importance of the center.

 Every beginner player is told that he/she needs to control the center, thus they must begin with 1.e4/e5 or 1.d4/d5.
-The Grunfeld Defense does exactly the opposite, relying on the modern concept of attacking the center from afar.
+The Grunfeld Defense [here are 10 Reasons to Play Grunfeld Defense] does exactly the opposite, relying on the modern concept of attacking the center from afar.